jpmorganchase/salt-ds/.changeset/plenty-cows-train.md

 ---

 Remove border from layer component
-Add fade animations to scrim
+Add fade animations to `LayerLayout`